Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey: Introduction

-However, extending the notable success of image-language foundation models to the video domain presents significant challenges, primarily arising from the temporal dimension.
+The primary challenge in extending ILFMs to the video domain stems from the effective modeling of temporal information.
 In contrast to static images, videos comprise sequences of frames that encode complex spatiotemporal dynamics, including motion, event progression, and causal interactions.
-Consequently, a fundamental architectural paradigm shift is necessary, moving from processing static spatial information to effectively modeling these intricate spatial-temporal relationships.
-Early methods processed each frame with 2D image networks and then applied a simple temporal fusion layer, but this setup cannot capture fine motion cues.
-Recently, researchers are adapting these models to video domain by inserting lightweight temporal modules into a frozen backbone and applying parameter-efficient fine-tuning techniques like adapters, often employing these strategies in hybrid configurations.
+Consequently, an architectural transferring paradigm is necessary, moving from processing static spatial information to effectively modeling these intricate spatial-temporal relationships.
+Early methods processed each frame with 2D image networks and then applied a simple temporal fusion layer, which cannot effectively capture fine motion cues.
+Recently, researchers have been adapting these models to the video domain by inserting lightweight temporal modules into a frozen backbone and applying parameter-efficient fine-tuning techniques like adapters, often employing these strategies in hybrid configurations.
 Furthermore, a growing number of diverse approaches are continuously being introduced and explored in this domain.
 Side-tuning approaches~\cite{overview:side-tuning, intro:lst}, for example, is becoming increasingly popular as one of the most promising ways to accommodate the critical challenge of image-to-video transfer learning brought by the huge parameter and computation overheads.
-Other methods like distillation, also shows further potential to adapt the image-text aligned knowledge into the video domain especially under the era of Multimodal Large Language Models (MLLMs) in which we can capitalize on the exceptionally strong multimodal knowledge contained by these excessively large models.
+Other methods like distillation, also shows further potential to adapt the image-text aligned knowledge into the video domain especially under the era of Multimodal Large Language Models (MLLMs) in which we can capitalize on the exceptionally strong multimodal knowledge contained by these excessively large image-based MLLMs.